-- what material ESG matters (risks) the investment is exposed to; - what impact material ESG matters are likely to have on the investment's prospects; and - how well ESG matters are being managed, and therefore how likely the possible impacts are to occur.
+- what material ESG issues the investment is exposed to; - what impact material ESG issues are likely to have on the investment's prospects; and - how well ESG issues are being managed, and therefore how likely the possible impacts are to occur.

-Considering ESG factors in investment decision-making can have three possible outcomes:
+Considering ESG factors in investment decisionmaking can have three possible outcomes:

-- the risks are too high compared to the likely reward and so the investment is not made or is fully or partly sold; - the risks are material (more than low), but the likely reward is sufficient compensation for the risk and so an investment is made or is held; or - the risks are low (immaterial) and so ESG factors are not a major consideration in making the investment decision.
+- the risks are too high compared to the likely reward and so the investment is not made or is fully or partly sold; - 2. the risks are significant, but the likely reward is sufficient compensation for the risk and so an investment is made or is held; or - 3. the risks are low (immaterial) and so ESG factors are not a major consideration in making the investment decision.